Stockholm Diamond League schedule and start times

 The pole vault superstar is the star attraction in Sweden, while Karsten Warholm, Rai Benjamin and Alison dos Santos do battle over the hurdles once more

-The athletics party isn’t stopping yet and Stockholm is the next stop on the Diamond League circuit this week.
+The athletics party isn’t stopping yet and Stockholm is the next stop on the Diamond League circuit today.

 With Paris 800m Olympic champion Keely Hodgkinson hit by another injury setback, her hopes of making her first outdoor appearance of the season this weekend have vanished.
 Now, the field is wide open and anyone’s for the taking.
 Hodgkinson’s British compatriots, Jemma Reekie and Georgia Hunter Bell, will be on the start line on Sunday night and hoping to make their mark in their first 800m appearances of the season.